Rule of Rose: Plot

+Without a leader, the orphans elect Jennifer as their new Princess, but before she can decline, they see Wendy outside and leave to chase her away.
+Jennifer then follows their screams and encounters Wendy, disguised as the Prince and leading Stray Dog.
+Wendy confesses to having Brown killed out of jealousy and reveals that she manipulated Gregory into becoming Stray Dog and used him to massacre the Aristocrats by disguising herself as his son Joshua.
+Before she is killed by Gregory, Wendy gives Jennifer the gun to stop Gregory, but he asks for the gun and shoots himself instead.

+Jennifer wakes up as her child self and realizes that all the events that have occurred were just her distorted memories of her childhood.
+Before meeting Wendy, Jennifer was kidnapped from an airship wreck by Gregory and made to live as a boy in order to replace his missing son, the real Joshua.
+Wendy rescued and brought Jennifer to the orphanage for companionship and together they formed the Red Crayon Aristocrats as a means of escapism.
+They made a loyalty oath to each other and exchanged Jennifer's bear for Wendy's brooch.
+Soon after, Jennifer adopted a puppy she named Brown and started to neglect club duties to care for him.
+Jealous of Jennifer's love for Brown, Wendy demoted her from the position of Prince, and ultimately ordered Brown's death to force Jennifer's submission.
+After Jennifer stood up to her for what she'd done, she brought the insane Gregory there who then killed everyone except Jennifer before killing himself.
+The media abandoned the massacre story after realizing Jennifer was the only survivor, leaving the orphans forgotten.
+In the end, Jennifer locates Brown inside the shed within her memories, gives him the collar bearing his name, and inscribes her oath on a chalkboard.
+Vowing to protect her memories, she leaves the shed and closes the door behind her.

 Development

 The company Punchline, which had previously developed the video game Chulip, developed Rule of Rose for the PlayStation 2.
-A group of twenty-five developers, Punchline began the project after being asked by Sony Computer Entertainment to develop a horror video game; not wanting to create a game similar to the survival-horror series Resident Evil, Punchline decided on the goal of developing a "new type of horror game, one which wasn’t the usual zombie, ghost and slasher type," with an emphasis on psychological horror rather than "surprise- and shock-based horror."
+A group of twenty-five developers, Punchline began the project after being asked by Sony Computer Entertainment to develop a horror video game; not wanting to create a game similar to the survival-horror series Resident Evil, Punchline decided on the goal of developing a "new type of horror game, one which wasn't the usual zombie, ghost and slasher type," with an emphasis on psychological horror rather than "surprise- and shock-based horror."
 A proposed early draft by Yoshiro Kimura was a dark fantasy "boy's story" that centered on a boy abducted by "a big man" and his attempts to escape, while encountering the ghosts of previous victims.
 Keywords included "Kidnapping, imprisonment, children, bullying, dwarfs, airship, escape."
 This concept was turned down by the publisher on the basis of being "too dangerous a topic," and Kimura turned to the idea of examining the "fear between girls."